-Note: Only the built-in Administrator user role has edit permissions by default.
-For a custom user role to see this page, you need to update the permissions to View EU user consent protection or Edit EU user consent protection.
+Only the built-in Administrator user role has edit permissions by default.
+For a custom user role to see this page, you need to update the permissions to include the View privacy & messaging or Edit privacy & messaging permissions.

 You can choose to serve non-personalized ads to all of your users in the EEA and the UK using the “Non-personalized ads” setting below.
 However, if you want to give each of your users a choice between personalized and non-personalized ads, select “Personalized ads” and follow the instructions for serving non-personalized ads on a per-request basis.

 Google can continue to show personalized ads as well as non-personalized ads to your users in the EEA and the UK.
 This is the setting that will be used unless you make a change on this page.